astropy/photutils/docs/detection.rst

 Photutils also includes a :func:`~photutils.detection.find_peaks` function to find local peaks in an image that are above a specified threshold value.
-Peaks are the local maxima above a specified threshold that are separated by a specified minimum number of pixels.
+Peaks are the local maxima above a specified threshold that are separated by a specified minimum number of pixels, defined by a box size or a local footprint.

-By default, the returned pixel coordinates are always integer-valued (i.e., no centroiding is performed, only the peak pixel is identified).
-However, a centroiding function can be input via the ``centroid_func`` keyword to :func:`~photutils.detection.find_peaks` to compute centroid coordinates with subpixel precision.
+The returned pixel coordinates for the peaks are always integer-valued (i.e., no centroiding is performed, only the peak pixel is identified).

-:func:`~photutils.detection.find_peaks` supports a number of additional options, including searching for peaks only within a specified footprint.
-Please see the :func:`~photutils.detection.find_peaks` documentation for more options.
+However, a centroiding function can be input via the ``centroid_func`` keyword to :func:`~photutils.detection.find_peaks` to also compute centroid coordinates with subpixel precision.

 As a simple example, let's find the local peaks in an image that are 5 sigma above the background and a separated by at least 5 pixels: